 In Season One of our new 2019-21 programme, Writing For All, we will be re-launching Dare to Write? with a focus on adults and adult education.
 Young writers can still dare to experiment with writing on the Dare to Write?
 Library portal, access new resources, and explore the writing prompt generator.

 In August 2019, we released the Dare to Write?
 Atlas, the portal dedicated to enabling writers to find and connect with the writing community around them.
 Access the community near you and read about our ‘Writing Destinations’ now.

 Our final portal is the Dare to Write?
 Academy, a space where writers and researchers can access resources and CPD programmes, events, and workshops to develop their creative and research practices.
-Bookings will open in late 2019.
+Our first Academy course opened in June 2020.